 Gurkha regiments received hundreds of gallantry awards, including three Victoria Crosses.
 They also suffered over 20,000 casualties.

 Between the World Wars, the regiment received battle honours for the Third Afghan War in 1919, and a further two for service on the North-West Frontier (1930 and 1936-39).

 'Bravest of the brave, most generous of the generous, never had country more faithful friends than you.'

-Captain Ralph Turner, 3rd Queen Alexandra's Own Gurkha Rifles, 1931
+Captain Ralph Turner, 3rd Queen Alexandra's Own Gurkha Rifles - 1931

-During the Second World War (1939-45) over 110,000 men served in 40 Gurkha battalions in battles in the Western Desert, Italy, Greece, Malaya, Singapore and Burma.
-Nearly 30,000 Gurkhas were killed or wounded.
+During the Second World War (1939-45), more than 110,000 men served in 40 Gurkha battalions in the Western Desert, Italy, Greece, Malaya, Singapore and Burma.
+Nearly 30,000 of them were killed or wounded.

-In 1994 the four rifle regiments were merged into one, the Royal Gurkha Rifles.
+In 1994, the four rifle regiments were merged into one, the Royal Gurkha Rifles.
 In recent years, the regiment has seen service in Kosovo, Bosnia, East Timor, Sierra Leone and Iraq.
-In Afghanistan they helped to contain the opium trade and establish security after the overthrow of the Taleban government in 2001.
+In Afghanistan, they helped to contain the opium trade and establish security after the overthrow of the Taleban government in 2001.